Reddone/case-ql/docs/intro.md

 ### Filter

 A *Filter[T]* is a wrapper for a type *T* on which it's possible to express filter expressions.
-The library provides instances of various *Filter*, for *T* and *Option[T]*: they only differ in the is nullable condition.
+This library provides instances of various *Filter*, for *T* and *Option[T]*: they only differ in the is nullable condition.
 For example, on an *IntFilter* you can use the following expressions: EQ, NOT_EQ, IN, NOT_IN, LT, LTE, GT, GTE.